google/syzkaller/docs/configuration.md

  - `leak`: Detect memory leaks with kmemleak.
  - `image`: Location of the disk image file for the QEMU instance; a copy of this file is passed as the `-hda` option to `qemu-system-x86_64`.
+ - `sshkey`: Location (on the host machine) of a root SSH identity to use for communicating with the virtual machine.
  - `sandbox` : Sandboxing mode, the following modes are supported:
      - "none": don't do anything special (has false positives, e.g. due to killing init)
      - "setuid": impersonate into user nobody (65534), default